 OBD-II code P1250 indicates a problem with the turbocharger system on your vehicle.

 On vehicles equipped with turbocharger systems, this code can indicate a problem within the system that is causing it to not function as it should.
 Turbochargers are meant to increase the efficiency and power of your vehicle.
-This code usually means that there is an over boost situation happening, but it can also mean the opposite.
+This code usually means that there is an over-boost situation happening, but it can also mean the opposite.
 A problem with the turbocharger system will often cause a major loss in power and acceleration.
 The code is prompted by a malfunction which is then stored in your vehicle's ECM and causes the SES or check engine soon light to illuminate on your dash.
 (Like turbochargers?
 Check this out.)

 Common causes of this code include: